-Medical researchers discovered a groundbreaking connection this week between a drug that treats osteoporosis and breast cancer.
+This week, medical researchers discovered a novel link between osteoporosis treatment and breast cancer.

-A team of researchers at the Duke Cancer Institute made this discovery, which was presented June 15, 2013, at the 95th annual Endocrine Society meeting in San Francisco.
+This discovery was made by a team of researchers at the Duke Cancer Institute and was presented on June 15, 2013, at the 95th annual Endocrine Society meeting in San Francisco.

-Their finding showed that the drug, bazedoxifene, which is approved in Europe for the treatment of osteoporosis can also stop the growth of breast cancer cells, even in cancers that have become resistant to current targeted therapies.
+Their discovery demonstrated that bazedoxifene, a drug approved in Europe for the treatment of osteoporosis, can also inhibit the growth of breast cancer cells, even in cancers that have become resistant to current targeted therapies.

-Bazedoxifene packs a powerful one-two punch that, not only prevents estrogen from fueling breast cancer cell growth, but also flags the estrogen receptor for destruction, according to the study.
+According to the study, bazedoxifene has a powerful one-two punch that not only prevents estrogen from fueling breast cancer cell growth but also marks the estrogen receptor for destruction.

-Currently, if breast cancer cells develop resistance to tamoxifen and/or aromatase inhibitors – two common drugs to treat breast cancer – patients are than usually treated with toxic chemotherapy agents.
+Patients are currently treated with toxic chemotherapy agents if their breast cancer cells develop resistance to tamoxifen and/or aromatase inhibitors, two commonly used drugs to treat breast cancer.

-This type of treatment has significant side effects including depression of the immune system, fatigue, gastrointestinal distress and tendency to bleed easily.
+This type of treatment has serious side effects, including immune system depression, fatigue, gastrointestinal distress, and a tendency to bleed easily.

-Bazedoxifene is a pill, like tamoxifen, but some of the properties of a newer group of drugs, known as selective estrogen receptor degrades (SERDs), can target the estrogen receptor for destruction.
+Bazedoxifene, like tamoxifen, is a pill, but some of the properties of a newer class of drugs known as selective estrogen receptor degrades (SERDs) can destroy the estrogen receptor.

-Many investigators had assumed that once breast cancer cells developed resistance to tamoxifen, they would be resistant to all drugs that target the estrogen receptor, McDonnell explained.
+Many researchers assumed that once breast cancer cells developed resistance to tamoxifen, they would also develop resistance to all drugs that target the estrogen receptor, according to McDonnell.

 “We discovered that the estrogen receptor is still a good target, even after it resistance to tamoxifen has developed,” McDonnell said.

-Because bazedoxifene has already undergone safety and efficacy studies as a treatment for osteoporosis, it may be a viable near-term option for patients with advanced breast cancer whose tumors have become resistant to other treatment options, Wardell reported.
+Because bazedoxifene has already undergone safety and efficacy studies as an osteoporosis treatment, Wardell believes it could be a viable near-term option for patients with advanced breast cancer whose tumors have become resistant to other treatment options.

-In clinical trail, the most common effect among the bazedoxifene treatment group was hot flashes.
+Hot flashes were the most common side effect in the bazedoxifene treatment group during the clinical trial.

-This study was funded by a research grant from Pfizer Pharmaceuticals, maker of bazedoxifene.
-Pfizer is currently working with the FDA to determine exactly what research results are needed to approve this drug for breast cancer treatment.
+Pfizer Pharmaceuticals, the manufacturer of bazedoxifene, provided funding for this study.
+Pfizer is currently collaborating with the FDA to determine exactly what research results are required for this drug to be approved for breast cancer treatment.

-Breast cancer is the second-most fatal type of cancer for women, according to the National Cancer Institute.
-They estimated that over 40,000 women will lose their battle with the disease and around 230,000 new cases will be diagnosed in 2013.
+According to the National Cancer Institute, breast cancer is the second-most lethal type of cancer in women.
+They estimate that over 40,000 women will succumb to the disease in 2013 and that approximately 230,000 new cases will be diagnosed.

-Catching cancer early gives patients more time to review their care options and to set up life insurance policies.
+Early detection of cancer allows patients more time to consider their treatment options and set up life insurance policies.